deadlykam/CodeOptPro_Godot/README.md

 Here I will share all the updates done to the current versions.
 Below are the updates.
 1. Storing the provided manager in the _manager_helper_template_ by default.
 Before it was just a stub function.
 2. Added timer countdown feature.
+3. Added new Var types which are Node, Node2D and Node3D.
 ***
 ## Versioning
 The project uses [Semantic Versioning](https://semver.org/).
 Available versions can be seen in [tags on this repository](https://github.com/deadlykam/CodeOptPro_Godot/tags).